What Is Risk Mitigation? Take Action in 7 Steps

-Emergencies come in many different shapes and sizes, but the thread you need to follow in each case is the potential for harm to your people and damage to your operations.
+Emergencies come in many different shapes and sizes, but the thread you need to follow in each case is the potential for harm to your people and operations.
 Some of these emergencies are simply unavoidable.
 But the more you can anticipate and prepare for, the better your chances of organizational safety, security, and resilience.

 What Is Risk Mitigation?